getnikola/nikola/docs/manual.rst

           it’s set to ``True``, end your links with a ``/``, otherwise end them with ``/index.html`` — or else they won’t be highlighted when active.

+    There’s also ``NAVIGATION_ALT_LINKS``.
+Themes may display this somewhere else, or not at all.
+Bootstrap puts it on the right side of the header.

     The ``SEARCH_FORM`` option contains the HTML code for a search form based on duckduckgo.com which should always work, but feel free to change it to something else.